 Example of how 3D Printing Materials can be Tested – Puncture, Elongation, and Tension

 Orodispersible films (ODFs) are promising dosage forms for children or elderly people who may face swallowing problems with solid oral dosage forms.
-By printing active pharmaceutical ingredients onto orodispersible films, the flexibility of drug dosing is increased and provides potential for personalised medicines.
-Warfarin is am example narrow therapeutic index drug that requires personalized dosing which is currently not achieved by marketed products.
-Extrusion 3D printing can be utilised to produce transparent, smooth and thin, yet flexible and strong orodispersible films containing therapeutic doses.
-Using a Texture Analyser the films can have their burst strength and flexibility properties measured as part of their all important physical characteristics that could impact on their usability.
+By printing active pharmaceutical ingredients onto orodispersible films, the flexibility of drug dosing is increased and provides the potential for personalized medicines.
+Warfarin is an example narrow therapeutic index drug that requires personalized dosing which is currently not achieved by marketed products.
+Extrusion 3D printing can be utilized to produce transparent, smooth, and thin, yet flexible and strong orodispersible films containing therapeutic doses.
+Using a Texture Analyser the films can have their burst strength and flexibility properties measured as part of their all-important physical characteristics that could impact their usability.

-To read an example publication of this texture analyser application at the Heinrich Heine University Dusseldorf click here... or here for similar work carried out at Åbo Akademi University.
+To read an example publication of this texture analyzer application at the Heinrich Heine University Dusseldorf click here for similar work carried out at Åbo Akademi University.